asseco-pst/dcs-icon-font/README.md

 dcs-icon-font --icons my-svg-icons/*.svg
 ```

-See the "API Reference" for more options.
+See the "Options List" for more options.

 ## Code Example